-For 80 years, the official 'bowers' (bow-makers) to the Royal Company of Archers were based at Wright's House at Bruntsfield and they all made golf clubs as well.
+For 80 years, the official 'bowers' (bow-makers) to the Royal Company of Archers were based at Wright's Houses at Bruntsfield and they all made golf clubs as well as bows and arrows.
 The first bower known to be based there was George Neilson.
 George Neilson was trained by the first official bower to the Royal Company, Robert Monro, who had been engaged in 1677, one year after the formal institution of the Royal Company.
 Munro was dismissed in 1720, and George Neilson was appointed to the official bow-maker position.
 Recently discovered legal records show that, at this point, or shortly afterwards, George Neilson took up residence in Golfhall (later 28 Wright's Houses).

 In 1778, Andrew Donaldson followed Thomas Comb as official bower to the Royal Company of Archers and golf-club maker to the Bruntsfield golfers.
-Donaldson was not very good at bow-making, (nor probably golf-club making) and joined the army in 1782.
-He may have ended up as professional to Royal Blackheath GC.
+Donaldson was not very good at bow-making, (nor maybe golf-club making).
+According to the Royal Company, he left Bruntsfield to join the army in 1782, though he may have ended up as professional to Royal Blackheath GC.
 His successor was James Campbell, who is the last known bower and golf-club maker at Wright's Houses on Bruntsfield Links.